-^b GSP represents the total value added.
+b GSP represents the total value added.
 Value added is a non-duplicative measure of production that when aggregated across all industries equals GDP.
 It provides a complimentary indicator to that of final sales.
 While gross output is a useful measure of an individual industry's output, gross output for the economy as a whole double-counts sales between industries and is a less reliable measure.

-^c State support for clean energy projects is included in the analysis as an offset to output and is not reflected in the fiscal impact results.
+c State support for clean energy projects is included in the analysis as an offset to output and is not reflected in the fiscal impact results.
 Note: Sums may not add to totals because of rounding.
 See Appendix A for details.

-^d Direct economic impact from change in government spending refers to the in-state impact of \$611.7 million in state clean energy incentives, less \$45.7 million that, based on historical spending patterns, would have otherwise procured goods and services from out of state.
+d Direct economic impact from change in government spending refers to the in-state impact of \$1,174.4 million in state clean energy incentives, less \$67.3 million that, based on historical spending patterns, would have otherwise procured goods and services from out of state.

-^e Secondary impacts represent spending changes resulting from renewable energy generation and energy savings and indirect and induced impacts associated with supply chain effects and increased labor income spending.
+e Secondary impacts represent spending changes resulting from renewable energy generation and energy savings and indirect and induced impacts associated with supply chain effects and increased labor income spending.

-Introduction and Analysis Approach
+1 Introduction and Analysis Approach

-Between 2007 and 2016, investment in clean energy development in North Carolina increased from \$49.6 million to \$10,024.5 million, of which \$8,794.3 million (88%) was for renewable energy projects and \$1,230.2 million2 (12%) was for major energy efficiency initiatives.
+Between 2007 and 2018, investment in clean energy development in North Carolina increased from \$49.5 million to \$14.8 billion, of which \$13.0 billion (88%) was for renewable energy projects and \$1.8 billion (12%) was for major energy efficiency initiatives.

-The total amount of energy generated or saved through renewable energy and energy efficiency programs amounted to 51,252 million MWh, which is sufficient to power nearly 3.76 million homes for 1 year.3
+The total amount of energy generated or saved through renewable energy and energy efficiency programs amounted to 67.7 million MWh, which is sufficient to power nearly 5.4 million homes for 1 year.

-Although the growth in energy generation from renewable sources has been documented in annual energy reports,4 the economic impact of clean energy development-economic activity from construction, operation, maintenance, changes in energy use, and consequent changes in spending-on North Carolina's economy had not been comprehensively measured until the 2013 report The Economic, Utility Portfolio, and Rate Impact of Clean Energy Development in North Carolina, prepared by RTI International and LaCapra Associates (2013).
-Since its publication, RTI has published annual updates to capture the economic impacts of new clean energy investment for 2013 (RTI, 2014), 2014 (RTI, 2015), and 2015 (RTI, 2016).
+Although the growth in energy generation from renewable sources has been documented in annual energy reports, the economic impact of clean energy development-economic activity from construction, operation, maintenance, changes in energy use, and consequent changes in spending-on North Carolina's economy had not been comprehensively measured until the 2013 report The Economic, Utility Portfolio, and Rate Impact of Clean Energy Development in North Carolina, prepared by RTI International and LaCapra Associates (2013).
+Since its publication, RTI has published annual updates to capture the economic impacts of new clean energy investment for 2013 (RTI, 2014), 2014 (RTI, 2015), 2015 (RTI, 2016), and 2016 (RTI, 2017).